Reclaim payday & other short-term bad credit loans

 If you make a successful reclaim based on being treated unfairly, the amount of interest, fees and charges you get back will be from the time you were unfairly treated.
 Some customers will find they were treated unfairly from the outset, and will therefore get most of their interest, fees and charges back, but others might get proportionally less.

 - You can claim interest on the total amount of your refund.
 On top of the refund, you can claim 8% interest per year on payments from the date they were paid to the date of settlement.
-This is basically interest on top of interest plus any fees and charges that might have been charged.
 Here's an example:

 If your refund was £1,000 from one loan exactly four years ago, you'd also have 8% of £1,000 (£80) added for each of the four years, so 4 x £80 = £320.

 - You can request for 'black marks' on your credit report to be removed.
 As well as a refund, you can ask for any poor payment records on loans deemed to be 'unaffordable' to be removed from your credit report.
-It's not done automatically, but if you use our reclaim tool, Resolver will prompt you to request this.
-The credit reference agencies take instruction from the lender, so it's up to the lender to request to remove them.
+It's not done automatically, but if you use our reclaim tool, Resolver will prompt you to request this from your lender – the credit reference agencies take instruction from the lender, so it's up to the lender to request to remove any 'black marks.

 - For loans secured against an item or tied to a purchase - such as logbook loans and rent-to-own, you can expect a refund on the interest and charges and the following: